openplanetary/openplanetary.github.io/_drafts/openplanetary_lpsc2017.md

 image:
 ---

-# Openplanetary and open-source tools at LPSC2017
+# Openplanetary is back from the LPSC 2017 and we have some things to tell you

 This is not the first [Lunar and Planetary Science Conference (LPSC)](http://www.hou.usra.edu/meetings/lpsc2017/) held after the foundation of Openplanetary, but probably the first LPSC were we tried to promote and spread the Openplanetary philosophy.
 I think we should take the opportunity to see how was it, the health of the planetary open-source community and what should we do for future conferences and next year's LPSC.
 Overall, there was a quite significant presence of GIS, data analysis and planetary mapping presentations and posters.
 Five specific sessions about open-source data analysis and mapping were held at LPSC this year: an oral session, one discussion session and 3 poster sessions.